-Cascades Garden, a garden for Meditation and relaxation in Derbyshire
+Cascades Garden, a garden for Meditation and Wellbeing in Derbyshire

-Cascades Gardens, the Meditation garden, is a peaceful and natural garden to visit in the historic village of Bonsall near Matlock, Derbyshire.
+Cascades Gardens, A garden for meditation and wellbeing, is a peaceful and natural garden to visit in the historic village of Bonsall near Matlock, Derbyshire.
 Refreshments are available.

 Inspired by Japanese gardens and Buddhist philosophy ( see blog post below),Cascades Gardens is a celebration of Nature and an ideal place to immerse yourself in a relaxing and beautiful natural enviroment.

-Ideal for garden enthusiasts, plantsmen, come and explore this fascinating garden which originates from the 19th century and surrounds the ruins of a corn mill, with pond and mill race, canal and an old lead mine.
+Ideal for garden enthusiasts, plantsmen,and those seeking peace and quiet and relaxation.
+Come and explore this fascinating garden which originates from the 19th century and surrounds the ruins of a corn mill, with pond, mill race, canal and an old quarry.
 Cascades gardens is set on many levels with a new “garden room” and seats around every corner showing perennial flower beds, roses, waterside plantings, alpine and conifer rockeries.
 There is a great view from the cliff top path.
-Every season brings new surprises with hosts of snowdrops, hellebores, hostas, daffodils, unusual perennial flowers, shrubs, trees and conifers.
+Every season brings new surprises with hosts of hellebores, hostas, unusual perennial flowers, shrubs, trees and conifers.

 The informal gardens have been designed to blend in with the spectacular natural landscape of rocks, cliffs and woodland.The Bonsall brook runs through the garden and flows over the ruined corn mill and many waterfalls which gives the house it’s name.
-In the winter the water can be a torrent and in the summer a gentle trickle.
+In the winter the flow of water can be a torrent and in the summer it dries up to a gentle trickle.

 A wide range of plants in the garden are available for sale in the nursery.